 Flat Out is an independent print magazine that enacts multiple genres of architectural criticism through fifteen recurring, fictitious characters.
 In each issue readers will find a series of columns—essays, exposés, memoirs, letters, pitches, illustrations, conversations, vignettes, and polemics—authored by a rotating cast of undercover writers and designers.
 Character portraits by a different artist are commissioned for every issue.

 Published twice a year, Flat Out takes its time as fast as it can, providing distance from the present tense.
 We invite the brave, the curious, and the skeptical alike—architects, artists, critics, curators, designers, illustrators, journalists, scholars, students, and lovers of design culture in general—to participate in untimely dialogues across diverse positions and personalities.

-Flat Out Inc. is a nonprofit organization registered in the state of Illinois committed to reimagining the possibilities and stakes of architectural design criticism.
-The inaugural issue of Flat Out was made possible by a grant from the Graham Foundation for Advanced Studies in the Fine Arts.
-The magazine’s name refers to the geography of America’s mid-western plains as well as a mode of delivery that is without hesitation or reserve.
+Flat Out Inc.is a 501(c)3 not-for-profit organization registered in the state of Illinois committed to reimagining the possibilities of design criticism.
+The first two issues of Flat Out were made possible by a grant from the Graham Foundation for Advanced Studies in the Fine Arts.
+The magazine’s name refers to the geography of America’s midwestern plains as well as a mode of delivery that is without hesitation or reserve.

 James Goggin, Practise